Chinese oil rig moved away from disputed waters off Vietnam

 China's popular Twitter-like microblogging service Weibo lit up with criticism of the move.
 Many people said the government had bowed to the United States, underscoring the domestic pressure Beijing faces to be tough in its territorial disputes.

-But China's Foreign Ministry said the decision was made in accordance with commercial decisions and had "no relation to any outside factor".

-The government also insists the area belongs to China and as recently as Tuesday told Washington to stay out of quarrels over the South China Sea.
+The Foreign Ministry did not respond immediately to a request for comment but Beijing is likely to dismiss such accusations, given the government insists the area belongs to China and as recently as Tuesday told Washington to stay out of quarrels over the South China Sea.

 Wu Shicun, president of the National Institute for South China Sea Studies, a Chinese government think tank on Hainan, said he believed the rig completed its work ahead of schedule because of good weather before the typhoon season began.